-Note: The subsystem vizserver\server.web is not selected for installation by default.
+Note: The subsystem vizserver_server.web is not selected for installation by default.
 So you have to select it if you want to have a pipe reservation scheme for OpenGL Vizserver.

 4. Resolve conflicts, if any, and continue the installation process.
-Verify your installation by entering the following command:
+When done, verify your installation by entering the following command: